matias-ceau/scripts/docs/index.md

 - [ardour-open.sh](scripts/ardour-open.sh.md) -- *Script to open the most recent Ardour session*
 - [chatgpt-all-scripts-describer.py](scripts/chatgpt-all-scripts-describer.py.md) -- *A script for generating GitHub documentation for local scripts utilizing the OpenAI API*
 - [chezmoi_on_a_new_system.sh](scripts/chezmoi_on_a_new_system.sh.md) -- *Shell script to initialize and apply dotfiles with `chezmoi`*
-- [citeboard.sh](scripts/citeboard.sh.md) -- *A script to find and handle research papers by opening or copying citations.*
+- [citeboard.sh](scripts/citeboard.sh.md) -- *A script to find and open a paper or copy its citation.*
 - [closest_colors.py](scripts/closest_colors.py.md) -- *Find the closest ANSI color to a set of target colors.*
 - [colormap_from_text.sh](scripts/colormap_from_text.sh.md) -- *Simple script that extracts color palettes from text or configuration files in either hex or RGB format.*
 - [command_prompt.sh](scripts/command_prompt.sh.md) -- *Launch a command with history suggestions for easier execution.*